Core Academic Course Descriptions for Session 4, 2024-2025

 show more

-This popular and unique OSA course has been offered annually, to rave reviews by kids AND parents!
-Students learn about the physical, emotional and social changes experienced during puberty in an age-appropriate, safe environment.
-It’s not just about puberty and sex… the course deals with media, pressures, and gender roles.
-Level 1 is for 6th/7th students, or older students who have not yet taken human development classes.
-(Level 2, for older students or those who have taken Level 1, will be offered in Session 4).
-There may be some light homework assignments, although returning them is not expected.
-The assignments are for students’ own personal growth and interest and usually involve talking to parents or other trusted adults about the topic discussed in class.
-Although the course is effectively taught with boys/girls together, classes dealing with puberty are split by gender, and will have a male adult with the boys.
-Instructor Robin Lindsey has taught human sexuality classes to teens for many years.
+This popular and unique OSA course has been offered annually to rave reviews from kids!
+Students learn about the physical, emotional, and social changes experienced during puberty in an age-appropriate, safe environment.
+It’s not just about puberty and sex; the course also addresses media, pressures, and gender roles.
+Level II is for older students in grades 8th, or mature 7th graders who have already been exposed to comprehensive sexual education and/or have taken Body Talk I. There will be some homework assignments, though returning them is not required.
+These assignments are meant solely for students’ personal growth and interest and usually involve discussions with parents or other trusted adults about the topics covered in class Instructor Robin Lindsey has taught human sexuality classes to teens for many years.
 Melanie Ware will assist.
 Max: 10.

 show more